New COVID-19 case numbers at lowest levels in over a month in region, Virginia

 However, hospitalizations for treatment of the virus -- a trailing indicator of the spread of COVID-19 -- are up again slightly statewide this past week, to 1,092 patients as of Tuesday, according to the Virginia Hospital and Healthcare Association.
 Of those, 280 are being treated in intensive-care units, the most since March 3.
 However, in January there were over 3,200 COVID-19 patients in state hospitals, with nearly 600 in ICUs.

-Of those, 231 are hospitalized in Northern Virginia, down from 270 two weeks but still above the low of 195 on March 20.
+As of Tuesday, 231 patients are hospitalized for COVID treatment in Northern Virginia, down from 270 about two weeks ago but still above the low of 195 on March 20.

 The health department has reported 76 new deaths statewide related to COVID-19 over the past four days.
 Of those, 13 were in Northern Virginia -- five in Fairfax County, three apiece in Prince William County and the city of Alexandria, and one apiece in Loudoun County and Manassas.